-- individual needs are addressed,
+- individual needs are addressed.

-- cooperation and teamwork are valued,
+- cooperation and teamwork are valued.

-- competent professionals lead,
+- competent professionals lead.

-- community partnerships flourish,
+- community partnerships flourish.

-- a commitment to excellence prevails,
+- a commitment to excellence prevails.

-- and life-long learning continues
+- life-long learning continues.

-We believe that education is the responsibility of all residents of the Decorah Community School District.
-An important part of that responsibility is to create a student-centered environment where individual needs are addressed and students are encouraged to take responsibility for their own learning.
+Education is the responsibility of all residents of the Decorah community.
+We believe in creating an environment that is student-centered, where individual needs are addressed, and students are encouraged to take responsibility for their own learning.

-We believe in the value of cooperative teamwork among students, teachers, support staff, parents, administrators, and the community.

-These partnerships begin with an attitude of openness and mutual respect, honest listening and expression, the flexibility to respond to change, and the ability to compromise.
+We value cooperative teamwork among students, teachers, support staff, parents, administrators, and community.
+This begins with an attitude of openness and mutual respect, honest listening and expression, the flexibility to respond to change, and the ability to compromise.
+The strengths of each school and community member should be recognized and used to their fullest potential.

-We believe that the strengths of each school and community member should be recognized and used to their fullest potential.
-Community resources should be maximized to meet student needs and professional development of school staff should be encouraged.

-We believe that all residents of the Decorah Community School District share a commitment to excellence and a responsibility to support life-long learning.
+We believe that community resources should be maximized to meet student needs and professional development of school staff should be encouraged.
+All citizens of the Decorah Community School District should have a commitment to excellence and a shared responsibility to support lifelong learning.